Youngkin faces test with Virginia legislative races

 “All of the Democrats have to do is look and see that it’s going into his state PAC, it’s not going into a federal PAC,” he said.

-Still, Swecker and Scott both acknowledged this is an asset to Virginia Republicans.
+Still, Swecker and Scott acknowledged this is an asset to Virginia Republicans.

 “We are very aware that he has more money than we do, but the one thing I know we have is that the issues are on our side,” Swecker said.